Remote Employee Monitoring: Leveraging Technology for Success

 What is Remote employee monitoring?

-Remote Employee monitoring encapsulates the application of various methods of monitoring work, which enables the collection of information on the work, activities, and whereabouts of an organization's employees.
-The monitoring can be done in the office but also remotely.
+Remote Employee monitoring encapsulates the application of various methods of work monitoring, which enables the collection of information on an organization’s employees’ work, activities, and whereabouts.
+The monitoring can be done in the office or remotely.

-The monitoring of employees in the workplace is generally permitted, but only following the legal requirements, which include the Federal Data Protection Act.
-Employer monitoring software may only be used in this context if the employee has given prior consent to the monitoring.
+Monitoring employees in the workplace is generally permitted, but only following the legal requirements, which include the Federal Data Protection Act.
+Employer monitoring software may only be used in this context if the employee has consented to the monitoring.

 Why is remote employee monitoring important?